Jason Myers: Seattle Seahawks (second stint)

-On March 14, 2019, Myers signed a four-year, $15.45 million contract with the Seattle Seahawks.
+On March 14, 2019, Myers signed a four-year, $15.45 million contract with the Seahawks.

 On November 3, 2019, Myers missed two field goals against the Tampa Bay Buccaneers, including a potential game-winning kick at the end of regulation.
 Nevertheless, the Seahawks would go on to win in overtime, 40–34.
 The next week, on November 11, 2019, in a Monday Night Football matchup, Myers connected on both of his field goal attempts, including the game-winning 42-yard kick in overtime with no time left on the clock, to lift the Seahawks over the San Francisco 49ers 27–24 and move their record to 8–2 on the season.
 In the 2019 season, Myers converted 40 of 44 extra point attempts and 23 of 28 field goal attempts.

-On November 15, 2020, in a week 10 game against the Los Angeles Rams, Myers hit a career long and Seahawks franchise record long 61 yard field goal as time expired in the first half.
-On December 20, 2020, in a week 15 game against the Washington Football Team, Myers kicked his 31st consecutive successful field goal, breaking the previous Seahawks record, held by Olindo Mare.
-He would finish the season a perfect 24 of 24 on field goal attempts, and 49 for 53 extra point attempts.
+On November 15, 2020, in a Week 10 game against the Rams, Myers hit a career long and Seahawks franchise record long 61-yard field goal as time expired in the first half.
+On December 20, 2020, in a Week 15 game against the Washington Football Team, Myers kicked his 31st consecutive successful field goal, breaking the previous Seahawks record, held by Olindo Mare.
+He would finish the season a perfect 24-of-24 on field goal attempts, and 49 for 53 extra point attempts.

 Myers' consecutive field goal streak would reach 37 straight field goals, the 4th longest streak in NFL history.
-On September 26, 2021, against the Minnesota Vikings, the streak ended as a 44 yard field goal attempt missed wide left.
-After missing 4 of his first ten field goals in the season, Myers would end the season by making 11 of his last 13 attempts.
+On September 26, 2021, against the Minnesota Vikings, the streak ended as he missed a 44-yard field goal attempt wide left.
+After missing 4 of his first 10 field goals in the season, Myers would end the season by making 11 of his last 13 attempts.
 In total, Myers made 17 of his 23 field goal attempts and 44 of his 47 extra point attempts during the 2021 season.